NurvX/opendataloader-pdf/README.md

 - input_path can be either the path to a single document or the path to a folder.
 - If you don’t specify an output_folder, the output data will be saved in the same directory as the input document.
+- If you want to see CLI messages printed to the console during execution, set `debug=True`.

 ```python
 import opendataloader_pdf